raspberrypilearning/balloon-pi-tay-popper/worksheet.md

 - Try changing the order the balloons pop in.
 To do this just change the order the GPIO pin numbers are used.

-- Convert your balloon popper into an Interactive Calculator.
+- Convert your balloon popper into an interactive calculator.
 The wiring up is exactly the same, but the code is slightly different.